 DAIRY – Milk and eggs are IC friendly.
 Approach cheeses with more caution.
 The milder and fresher the better.
 So, try a plain fresh mozzarella, cottage cheese, or soft monterey jack.
 Farmers cheeses, string cheeses and even parmesan cheese (in a small amount only) seem to be IC friendly for most patients.
 It’s the harder, aged cheeses, like cheddar, edam, brie, or gouda that can cause problems for some patients.

-BREADS - When possible, go for the fresh, preservative free breads made by a local bakery.
+BREADS – When possible, go for the fresh, preservative free breads made by a local bakery.
 If you have a breadmaker, make your own.
 If not, go for the simple breads, such as wheat, oat, white and rice.
 Rye and sourdough breads may create some problems.
-The Ezekiel brand of breads and Dr. Oetker line of baking mixes are very popular.
+The Food For Life (Ezekiel) brand of breads are very popular.

 FRUITS – Fruits are the hardest part of the IC diet because most fruits are very acidic.
 We suggest starting with pears and blueberries.
 If you do well with those, try a mild sweet apple (like Gala or Fuji) and just have a few slices to see how you feel.
 If you tolerate the apples well, try the tropical fruits of mango or papaya.
 If those sit well, try the melons like watermelon, canteloupe or honeydew.
 Please note, however, that melons do provoke symptoms for quite a few patients just, hopefully not you!
 Please avoid all citrus and be careful of citrus.